limsammy/cs162-final/README.md

 # README

 This is the official documentation for Recommendify (name still undecided), my project for CS162.
 In this application we utilize an already-written Java wrapper for the Spotify HTTP api (found [here](https://github.com/thelinmichael/spotify-web-api-java)) for our authentication, JavaFX for our frontend, and Java's built-in Properties class for maintaining state.
-The prime directive of this application has yet to be written.
+The prime directive of this application is to demonstrate lossless audio ripping from your machine's sound card.
+TODO: ADD LEGAL STUFF SO I WONT GET IN TROUBLE

 ## Table of Contents